soufianetahiri/RansomwareMonitor/README.md

             }
         }

-To push hashes to a remote db, you need to edit:
+To push new victims to a remote db, you need to edit:

     string  connetionString  =  "server=127.0.0.1;port=5522;database=*;uid=*;*";